Admit Your Evidence and Exclude or Minimize Theirs

 The book now provides access to digital forms via an emailed zip file—over 80 forms in all.

-The 2019 edition of Trial Objections will help you get your evidence in and keep your opponent’s evidence out.
-Author Rogge Dunn has added six new practice-tested forms, plus dozens of new case blurbs throughout the book, covering objections and evidence related to the following topics and more:
+The 2020 edition of Trial Objections will help you get your evidence in and keep your opponent’s evidence out.
+Author Rogge Dunn has added dozens of new case notes throughout the book, covering objections and evidence related to the following topics and more:

 - Arguing the case